kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-11-02-how-much-google-alphabet-pays-out-in-dividends-and-buybacks.md

 Although it is technically correct to say that Google does not payout dividends, it is wrong to say that id does return cash to shareholders. **Google is returning money to its shareholders through cash buybacks, which is just another form of how to return cash to them**, and it might also be preferable form in most cases.

 The chart below shows how much Alphabet Inc. paid out each year.
-Since 2015 Alphabet paid out more and more each ear, and based on the first three quarters of 2019 results, I can already confirm that it will continue to grow even in 2019.
+Since 2015 Alphabet paid out more and more each ear, and based on the [first three quarters of 2019](https://www.sec.gov/ix?doc=/Archives/edgar/data/1652044/000165204419000032/goog10-qq32019.htm){:target="_blank"} results, I can already confirm that it will continue to grow even in 2019.

 ![Chart of How Much Google/Alphabet Pays Out in Dividends and Buybacks to Shareholders Each Year](/assets/images/alphabet_google_how_much_google_pays_out_in_dividends_and_buybacks_each_year_chart.png)